 Terms of Reference

 The Information Technology Sub-Committee (“IT Sub-Committee”) is a sub-committee of the Finance and Economic Development Committee.
-Its mandate is to advise the Finance and Economic Development Committee, other Standing Committees and City Council, and the Transit Commission on potential large-scale investments in information technology tools and the long-term planning of information technology priorities for the City of Ottawa.
-The Committee has an ongoing mandate to investigate information technology products and services that provide improved access to City services by the public, better communication with the public, and increased accountability to the public while protecting privacy, as well as enhancing management and oversight at the City of Ottawa in congruence with the City’s fiscal framework.
+Its mandate is to advise the Finance and Economic Development Committee, other Standing Committees and Boards, City Council, and the Transit Commission on potential large-scale investments in information technology tools and the long-term planning of information technology priorities for the City of Ottawa.

 Membership of the IT Sub-Committee shall consist of Members of City Council, approved by City Council.
 The Mayor shall be an ex officio member of the Sub-Committee.

 The IT Sub-Committee shall: